Adillwma/QuantumHarmonics/README.md

 <img src="Images/output21.png" width=700>

-*The left hand plots in blue show the simulated wavefunctions for the QHO corresponding values of $n$ from 1-9 with $l=0$.
+*The left hand plots in blue show the simulated wavefunctions for the QHO corresponding values of* $n$ *from 1-9 with* $l=0$*.
 The right hand plots in red show the corresponding probability densities.
-We can see that the number of maxima in the probability density is equal to $n$ and the number of turning points is $2n+1$*
+We can see that the number of maxima in the probability density is equal to $n$ and the number of turning points is* $2n+1$*.*

 </div>